-The legislation regarding money laundering in the UK is amongst the toughest compared to anywhere in the world, and with the possibility of significant time in prison, it is essential to seek legal support as soon as possible.
+The legislation around money laundering in the UK is among the toughest in the world.
+With the possibility of significant time in prison, it is essential to seek legal support without delay.

 Our lawyers often act for professionals, who may unexpectedly find themselves caught up in an investigation relating to money laundering.
 Our aim is to minimise the consequences on work and life in general, seeking the very best outcome for you.

-At its basic level, money laundering is the concealing of the origins of proceeds that have contributed to a crime or come from criminal activity.
-Whilst the topic itself is complicated, there are two distinct forms:
+At its basic level, money laundering is the concealing of the origins of proceeds that have contributed to a crime (or come from criminal activity).

 However, the recent number of high profile cases together with new Acts and Regulations* coming into force has opened up money laundering offences to cover a much broader spectrum of activity.

 How do money laundering cases proceed in court?

 The Crown Court will seek to base any case on proven evidence of the following: